 What did you come up with?
-If the best you could do was Sponge Party or Collection-o-Sticks, you might be on the wrong track.
+Was the best you could do Sponge Party or Collection-o-Sticks?
+You might be on the wrong track.
 If you think your idea is a good one, ask that little sister or nephew.
-If they don't tell you it's lame, you might be the next great Toy Designer, so read on.
+If they don't tell you it's lame, you might be the next great toy designer.

-Your computer skills will need to be more impressive than being able to update your status to "kickin' it" or to illegally download a song.
-You will most likely need to learn various CAD (computer aided design) programs to bring your creative ideas to life and market them to toy companies.
+Your computer skills will need to be more impressive than being able to update your Facebook status to "kickin' it" or to illegally download a song.
+You'll most likely need to learn various CAD (computer-aided design) programs to bring your creative ideas to life and market them to toy companies.

-So, potential elf, what does it take to join the legendary creative ranks which claim the designers of the Slinky, Silly Putty and the Rubik's Cube among its members?
+So, potential elf, what does it take to join the legendary creative ranks which claim the designers of the Slinky, Silly Putty, and the Rubik's Cube among its members?

 The more common route is a degree in art and design, or some combination of degrees which include coursework in child psychology or sociology.
-Some Toy Designers may even take business courses to better understand the marketing and sales facets of the toy world—and so they don't get ripped off when it comes time to negotiate royalties.
+Some toy designers may even take business courses to better understand the marketing and sales facets of the toy world—and so they don't get ripped off when it comes time to negotiate royalties.

-With a degree under your belt, you will have a couple of options.
-Some Toy Designers are directly employed by toy and game manufacturing companies, working on assigned projects.
+With a degree under your belt, you'll have a couple of options.
+Some toy designers are directly employed by toy and game manufacturing companies, working on assigned projects.
 Others strike out on their own, conceptualizing and inventing their own ideas, which must be pitched to toy companies for production and distribution.

-The world of Toy Design is one of the few careers which depends on the wishes and whims of a notoriously unpredictable (and often snot-encrusted) group – kids.
-While the overall market is stable, some Toy Designers may skyrocket to worldwide desire with a toy that plugs into some current trend or fad.
+The world of toy design is one of the few careers which depends on the wishes and whims of a notoriously unpredictable (and often snot-encrusted) group: kids.
+While the overall market is stable (and unfortunately, not growing quickly (source), some toy designers may skyrocket to worldwide desire with a toy that plugs into some current trend or fad.

 Others may wallow in relative toy oblivion, with their works gathering dust on shelves alongside such spectacular duds as Broccoli Time! and Mr. Mud Head.